stefan-loewe/mlb-docker/README.md

     1. -r, --resolution: the preffered resoltion, i.e., one of 720p_alt, 720p, 540p, 504p, 360p, 288p, 224p, defaults to 360p
     2. -d, --date: the date of the game to get, must be in the format 'yyyy-mm-dd'
     3. -f, --filename: the name of the file to which store the stream, defaults to 'stream.mp4', output directory will be `games`
+    4. -o, --offset: the offset from which to start the stream, either an integer (e.g., 52 would mean 52 minutes from the start) or a string like B6, meaning bottom of the sixth inning
-    4. -t, --team: the team for which to get the game, must be one of 'cle', 'tor', 'ana', ...
+    5. -t, --team: the team for which to get the game, must be one of 'cle', 'tor', 'ana', ...
 2. once the download started, open a new session and run, e.g., `vlc games/stream.mp4`

 ## Examples